yugandhar-pathi/MyBlog/README.md

 2.Install Mongodb
 3.Run npm install on package.json
 4.Start DB server
+5.Build the application using - yarn build.
-5.Start node server using server.js
+6.Start node server using - node server.js
-6.Application can be launched from localhost.
+7.Application can be launched from localhost.

 Implementation Details:
 Client is on Single Page Application using react DOM.